English Drama PSHE

 This is perfect for PSHE - an opportunity for the audience to engage, question, think and explore alternatives.
 The students can engage as 'spect - actors', exploring with a facilitator the factors that affect our lives around the topic, how to master situations, and educate themselves to a positive outcome.

-Our performance & workshopping session align with the national curriculum for PSHE.
+Our performances & workshop sessions align with the national curriculum for PSHE.